 2. There is more to Lebanon than just Beirut

 When you travel to Lebanon, chances are, you’ll land in Beirut.
 As Lebanon currently is only accessible via air transport, you’ll land at Beirut airport and probably explore the capital first.

 This bustling mega-city was surprisingly relaxed.
 I don’t like big cities, so I only allocated one day to explore Beirut.
 For me, this was more than enough as the rest of the country is equally diverse and exciting!

 Many people go to Lebanon and spend their week or 10 days in the capital, taking day trips across the country.
 Although there is nothing wrong with that, I found the other cities and villages in Lebanon equally impressive and staying overnight, for example in Byblos or the Bekaa Valley, allows you to explore more in-depth instead of rushing back to Beirut.

-I’ll share my 10-day Lebanon itinerary in the future with you for ideas and tips on where to travel in Lebanon.
+I share my 10-day Lebanon itinerary with you for ideas and tips on where to travel in Lebanon.

 3. Traveling to Lebanon felt perfectly safe as a solo female traveler

 Yes, there is an ongoing conflict between Hezbollah and Israel which mainly takes place in the south of Lebanon.
 If you wish to travel further south than Tyre, you need a permit that you can get in Saida.
 The UNIFIL (The United Nations Interim Force in Lebanon) is controlling the region and you can see them in the streets.